Go to the top of this page

 In 2014, we issued our "Declaration of Diversity" as our top commitment, aiming to be a company where anyone can actively participate in activities regardless of attributes such as gender, age, nationality, race, ethnicity, religion, social status, disability, sexual orientation, gender identity, or company of origin.
 Within our Medium Term Management Plan, we committed to achieve a 30% female manager ratio by fiscal 2025 as one of our important management goals of DEI promotion, and we will continue to promote initiatives to respect diversity.

-Also, in order to promote diversity initiatives, we held events for employees to promote understanding of people with disabilities, and promoted the employment of people with disabilities throughout the Group.
-Furthermore, in order to encourage male employees to take childcare leave, we have improved the environment by disseminating childcare-related systems and holding seminars for male employees who are about to have a child.
+Also, in order to promote diversity initiatives, we held events for employees to promote understanding of disabilities, and promoted the employment of people with disabilities throughout the Group.

 [Future action plans]

-In fiscal 2023, we will continue to increase the ratio of female managers and implement measures to achieve the ratio of female managers of 30%.
-In addition, In order to achieve the target number of persons with disabilities employed in the JAL Group Medium-Term Management Plan Rolling Plan 2023, we will promote efforts to create and secure job opportunities for people with disabilities.
+In fiscal year 2025, we will implement initiatives aimed at reducing the gender gap, such as increasing the ratio of female managers in higher-level positions and promoting paternity leave for men.
+In addition, In order to achieve the target number of persons with disabilities employed in the JAL Group Medium-Term Management Plan Rolling Plan 2025, we will promote efforts to create and secure job opportunities for employees with disabilities.

 [Initiatives up to now]